ysonggit/ysonggit.github.io/index.md

 <img src="./assets/img/me_spark.jpg" width="360">

 In Dublin, I moved to the goods team to support the EMEA merchandise platform.
-Although the “realtime” performance was not mandatory for this application, meanwhile, the traffic was much lower compared to the previous web services I had worked on, I still got plenty of new challenges when developing front-end features with a JavaScript framework and the back-end features with Rails.
+Although the “realtime” performance was not the feature of strength for this application, meanwhile, the traffic was much lower compared to the previous web services I had worked on, I still got plenty of new challenges when developing front-end features with a JavaScript framework and the back-end features with Rails.
 Yes, kind of “full-stack” experience.

 By the way, before [CircleCI](https://wwww.circleci.com) came into vogue, my favorite continuous integration (CI) tool was [DotCI](https://github.com/groupon/DotCi), an open-source tool developed by Groupon engineers.
 It is a good minimal design of integrating Github, Docker, and Jenkins into one!